 Bulgarian: Рилски манастир

 Rila Monastery was one of my top bucket list items for my Bulgaria itinerary.
 From the moment I saw photos of the striped, mountain-top church, I knew I had to get there.
-There are tours available, but it’s also possible to get public transport (read my Sofia post above for tips on how to get there).
+There are guided tours from Sofia that take all the hassle out of getting there, but it’s also possible to get public transport (read my full Sofia post for tips on how to get there).

 The original founder of the monastery lived in a nearby cave in the 10th century, but the original buildings were built by students who came to the mountains to learn from him.
 The heavily-decorated church is unlike anything I’ve ever seen before and is worth the several-hours journey in small minivans and along windy mountain roads (travellers with sensitive stomachs, you have been warned).